2 tablespoons fresh parsley, chopped, plus more for garnish

 Drain the kidney beans; set aside.

 In a large pot over medium heat, add oil.
 When hot, add onion, bell pepper and celery.
-Cook until vegetables are tender and slightly browned, about 8-10 minutes.
+Cook vegetables until tender and slightly browned, about 8-10 minutes.
 Add garlic; cook for one more minute, until fragrant.

 Stir in parsley, hot sauce, thyme, paprika, salt and pepper; stir to evenly coat the vegetables in the spices.
 Cook for one minute.